 Every person has their own personal issues to overcome before they are ready for a relationship.
 For a widow or widower, these personal issues may be deeper.
 Look out for the following warning signs in a widow or widower before you pursue a relationship with them.
 These may be signs that they need more time to process their grief before becoming involved with a new person.

 A widow or widower may be cautious about introducing a potential partner to their friends and family if they aren't ready to fully commit to a relationship.
 They may not want judgement from their friends or family for moving on.
 In reality, it may be because they themselves are not ready to move on.

 Although it's normal to speak of fond memories about the deceased, talking too much about them isn't healthy.
 It's especially not healthy for them (or you) if they are continually comparing you to their deceased spouse.
-This could be a sign that your widow or widower is not over their deceased spouse and thus, not ready to begin a new relationship.
+This could be a sign that your widow or widower is still deeply grieving their spouse and thus, not ready to begin a new relationship.

-If a widow or widower is not ready to move on, they will evade giving your relationship any labels.
+If a widow or widower is not ready to move forward with a new relationship, they will evade giving your relationship any labels.
 They may continue to introduce you to other people as their "friend" or avoid being seen in public places with you as a couple.
 If you're not on the same page about your relationship status, then it may not be the right time to pursue a relationship with them.

-Dating a widow or widower can be a daunting task, especially when you consider the fact that they might not be over their deceased spouse yet.
+Dating a widow or widower can be a daunting task, especially when you consider the fact that they might still be grieving their deceased spouse and emotionally not ready to move forward.
 Always tread with caution in giving your heart away because sometimes, they may only be trying to fill the void left by their partner's demise.

 To avoid being a rebound, you need to watch out for some signs that could help you identify if it's a rebound relationship: